-Greg S. Lea has served as our Chief Financial Officer since May 21, 2007 and was appointed Chief Operating Officer on February 15, 2013.
-Mr. Lea also held the title of "Senior Vice President" from May 21, 2007 until December 11, 2014, at which point the title was dropped in order to clarify his position in our executive leadership as a reporting officer for our senior vice presidents.
+Greg S. Lea has served as our Chief Financial Officer since May 21, 2007 and was appointed Chief Compliance Officer on January 6, 2016.
+Mr. Lea held also held the position of Chief Operating Officer from February 15, 2013 to January 6, 2016 and held the title of "Senior Vice President" from May 21, 2007 until December 11, 2014, at which point the title was dropped in order to clarify his position in our executive leadership team.
 Prior to joining us, Mr. Lea served as Chief Financial Officer of Pemstar Inc. from July 2002 through January 2007 when it was acquired by Benchmark Electronics, Inc. Mr. Lea also served as a director of Pemstar from April 2001 through January 2007 and held the position of Corporate Controller from April 2002 through July 2002.
 From 1993 to April 2002, Mr. Lea served as a corporate Vice President for Jostens Corporation, a commemorative and affiliation products manufacturer, serving most recently as corporate Vice President-Business Ventures.
 Prior to that, Mr. Lea held several financial management and administrative positions at IBM Corporation from 1974 to 1993 and was President and a director of Ability Building Center, Inc. from 1981 to 1993.
 Mr. Lea holds a B.S. in Accounting/Business Management from Minnesota State University, Mankato.